Lèvres de sang

+Plot

 At a reception for the launch of a new perfume, a man named Frédéric sees a photo of the ruins of an old château by the sea.
 His mind takes him back to when he was a young boy, walking up to the gate of the château and speaking with a girl who appears to be a little older than he is.
 Young Frédéric opens the gate and the girl tells him to go to sleep, and later she returns and wakes him.
 He leaves her and closes the gate behind him.
 The girl tells him to open the gate but he promises her that he will be back to free her.
 Frédéric's mind then comes back to reality and he becomes convinced that the meeting between him and the girl actually happened.
 He tells his mother, who begins to act strangely and tells him he must have imagined it.
 He does not agree and sets out to find the girl and set her free.

 Jennifer, the girl from the château, begins to appear to Frédéric in a number of visions, but she does not speak to him, which makes it much more difficult to find her at the château.
 On one of her appearances, Jennifer leads Frédéric to a cemetery, where she makes him open up coffins that unleash a hoard of female vampires.
 Frédéric runs off and is soon met by a woman claiming to be Jennifer as she is now.
 The woman leads him to an abandoned apartment block and locks him in, as the real Jennifer watches from a distance.
 The woman is then killed by the vampires, who free Frédéric.
 A man with a gun almost kills Frédéric, but he manages to escape the gunman and go home, where his mother has him committed to a mental hospital.
 It is revealed that his mother was behind the attempts by the woman and the gunman to prevent Frédéric from finding the château.